-You can use brushes, putty knives and other tools to apply paint solvent, but be very safety conscious when working with the harsh chemicals.
+You can use paint brushes, putty knives and other tools to apply paint solvent.
+Be very safety conscious when working with the harsh chemicals.

-- Use brushes to apply removers, and once they've taken effect, use dull putty knives, synthetic scrub pads and scrapers to take off finishes.
+- Use paint brushes to apply removers.
+Once they've taken effect, use dull putty knives, synthetic scrub pads and scrapers to take off finishes.

-- Place some wood shavings in your gloved hand and then wrap your hand around table or chair legs and rub them down to remove finish from hard-to-reach nooks and crannies carved into them.
+- To remove finish from hard-to-reach nooks and crannies, place some wood shavings in your gloved hand.
+Wrap your hand around table or chair legs and rub them down.

-- String can be useful for getting into cracks and turnings.
+- Rope can be useful for getting into cracks and turnings.

 - If the remover creates a waxy buildup, make sure it’s thoroughly removed before refinishing.